tnt-coders/rock-buddy-app/README.md

 - NodeJS - https://nodejs.org/en/download
 - MSBuild - https://visualstudio.microsoft.com/downloads/

-You must define the %MsbuildPath% environment variable to point to the installation path of MSBuild in order for RockSnfifer to be properly compiled.

 To build the application open it in VSCode and run the following commands from the command line in the project directory:

   npm install